gDev95/emergency-app--for-alexa/docs/functions.md

 ## getDeviceAddress (event)
 Gets the full address (Street Address, City, State and Zip Code) from the device.
 Utilizes the **DeviceAddressService** from the Alexa SDK and its **getFullAddress** function.
-Takes an event as an argument
+Takes an event as an argument.
 Returns a promise.
 ```
 getDeviceAddress(event)